Agentic orchestration: the manager pattern that's reshaping B2B AI

 - Prompt chaining.
 A sequence of LLM calls where each step's output feeds the next.
 Use when a task decomposes cleanly: extract → categorize → summarize → draft.
 Cheap, predictable, easy to debug.

 - Routing.
-A classifier (LLM or rule-based) sends each request to a specialized downstream prompt or agent.
+A classifier sends each request to a specialized downstream agent.
 The "easy questions to a small model, hard questions to a frontier model" pattern is a routing instance.
-The single biggest cost lever for production agents.
+The single biggest cost lever in production.

 - Parallelization.
 The same input fans out to multiple workers.
-Two flavors: sectioning (split independent subtasks across agents) and voting (run the same task N times and aggregate).
+Two flavors: sectioning (split independent subtasks) and voting (run the same task N times and aggregate).
 Voting is your reliability lever for high-stakes outputs.

-- Orchestrator-worker (a.k.a. supervisor / lead-subagent).
-A central LLM dynamically decomposes the task, spawns workers, synthesizes the results.
-The pattern Anthropic's research system uses.
+- Orchestrator-worker.
+A central LLM dynamically decomposes the task, spawns workers, synthesizes results.
 The right shape when you cannot pre-plan the work.

 - Evaluator-optimizer.
 A "doer" produces output; a "judge" scores it against a rubric; the doer revises.
-Closes the loop on quality at the cost of more tokens.
-Use it where output quality matters more than latency.
+Closes the quality loop at the cost of more tokens.

 - Plan-execute.
 A planner emits an ordered plan; a cheaper executor walks it step by step.
 Cheaper than ReAct for long horizons because the expensive model only plans once.